-What are sources of ignition?
+What are the sources of ignition?
 Firstly, it’s crucial that we are able to identify ignition sources.
 Often difficult to spot, we are seeking objects or processes capable of producing heat that can ignite flammable substances.
-Given that there are many ignition risks in a workplace.
-It is essential for a fire risk assessment to be extremely vigilant.

 - Hot Surfaces: Heat is produced where energy exists.
 However, in this example let’s focus on deliberate heat as a source of ignition.
 In Winter it is fairly common for employees to want electrical heaters.
 Electrical heaters use a lot of energy and therefore are capable of overloading circuits.
 Because heaters are prone to tipping, this could cause an additional fire risk.

 - Overloaded Electrical Sockets: Undoubtedly overloaded sockets can cause a fire risk due to overheating.
 Generally, this is true if the overloaded socket is in an enclosed space.
 We advise that if you have overloaded sockets, you should be sure to check them regularly and unplug any appliances that are not being used.